lu7did/PixiePi/README.md

 with it.

 The keyer transistor Q1 will benefit from a heat sink as well if long keying times are expected.

+A cooler can be activated using the GPIO 19 line, feed the cooler not from the Raspberry Pi board but from the +5V regulator or external power supply if used.

 ## Broadcast Interference (BCI)